ornao/pp2main/README.md

 </details>

 ### Level page
-- Username displayed at top of page (user-stories: 2)
+- Username displayed at top of page which was previously entered, adds a touch of personality to game (user-stories: 2)
 - buttons to choose difficulty level of game by fetching different json files that contain increasingly difficult questions (user-stories: 3, 14)

 <img src="assets/docs/readme_screenshots/levelpage.png">

 ### Game page
 - Interactive world map (svg) where the countries are individually defined into paths
-- Heads up display that contains the username as input by user on home page (user-stories: 2), dynamic questions and score counter (user-stories: 6, 8)
+- Heads up display that contains the username as input by user on home page (user-stories: 2), dynamic questions and score counter (user-stories: 6, 8) to allow user to know question number, their score so far and also allows them to see name
 - Question display that updates country every new question to a max of 10.
 The countries do not repeat.
 This allows user to see how long is left of round

 <img src="assets/docs/readme_screenshots/gamepage.png">